jmontp/prosthetic_adaptation/rtplot/README.md

 * 'title' - Sets the title to the plot
 * 'ylabel' - Sets the y label of the plot
 * 'xlabel' - Sets the x label of the plot
+* 'yrange' - Sets the range of values of y.
+This provides a performance boost to the plotter
+   * Expects values as a iterable in the order [min, max].
+Example: [-2,2]

 You only need to specify the things that you want, if the dictionary element is left out then the default value is used.
 Some example code of how to use this is as follows (it can also be executed by running client.py)